scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 and global weather data :cite:`raijin`.
 The GeoCAT team is in charge of the software development of Project Raijin, which mainly consists of implementing visualization and analysis functions in the SPE to be executed on native grids.
-While doing so, GeoCAT is also responsible for establishing an open development environment, clearly documenting the implementation work, and aligning deployments with the project milestones as well as SPE requirements and specifications.
+While doing so, GeoCAT is also responsible of establishing an open development environment, clearly documenting the implementation work, and aligning the deployments with the project milestones as well as SPE requirements and specifications.

-GeoCAT has created the Xarray-based Uxarray package :cite:`uxarrayrepo` to recognize unstructured grid models through partnership with geoscience community groups.
+To realize the aforementioned functionalities, GeoCAT created the Xarray-based Uxarray package :cite:`uxarrayrepo` to recognize unstructured grid models through partnership with geoscience community groups.
 UXarray is built on top of the built-in Xarray Dataset functionalities while recognizing several unstructured grid formats (UGRID, SCRIP, and Exodus for now).
 Since there are more unstructured mesh models in the community than UXarray natively supports, its architecture will also support addition of new models.
 Figure :ref:`fig6raijin` shows the regularly structured “latitude-longitude” grids versus a few unstructured grid models.

 .. figure:: figures/fig6_raijin.png
    :scale: 20%